BrethanCU/CDeepDive/OS_programming/README.md

-# Welcome to the OS programming of the workshop!
+# Welcome to the OS programming portion of the workshop!
 In order to run these demos you need to have a Linux operating system!

 ## Compiling the demos